 I’ve been living in Australia for more than 10 years.
 I was first in Sydney for a year before moving to Brisbane a few years ago.
 So I feel I could be a good referee to settle the Sydney vs Brisbane battle.
 So, Brisbane or Sydney?
 It is a difficult question to answer!

 As I haven’t visited Melbourne for more than a couple of days at a time, I didn’t mention it at all in this match about the best city in Australia.
-Some worldwide survey would give Melbourne a top spot in the best cities where to live.
-But I’m afraid I cannot agree as the climate is way too cold to my taste!
+Some worldwide surveys would give Melbourne a top spot in the best cities where to live.
+But I’m afraid I cannot agree as the climate in Victoria is way too cold to my taste!